equinor/ert/docs/theory/ensemble_based_methods.rst

 with :math:`\sum_{i=1}^N \frac{1}{\alpha_i} = 1`.

-In plain English, the ES MDA consist of several consecutive smoother updates with inflated error bars.
+In plain English, the ES MDA consists of several consecutive smoother updates with inflated error bars.
 The ES MDA with one iteration is identical to the Ensemble smoother.

 Iterative ensemble smoother - Ensemble subspace version
 -------------------------------------------------------

-The algorithm implemented is described in the article [Efficient Implementation of an Iterative Ensemble Smoother for Data Assimilation and Reservoir History Matching]( https://www.frontiersin.org/articles/10.3389/fams.2019.00047/full ).
+The algorithm implemented is described in the article `Efficient Implementation of an Iterative Ensemble Smoother for Data Assimilation and Reservoir History Matching <https://www.frontiersin.org/articles/10.3389/fams.2019.00047/full>`_.

 Kalman posterior properties
 ---------------------------